Elite (TV series): Elite: Short Stories

 In May 2021, Netflix announced #EliteWeek, a week-long special of short episodes that act as a prelude to the fourth season titled Elite: Short Stories.
-The stories are set to "expand the Elite universe."
+The stories are set to "expand the Elite universe".
 They are not a spin-off show, but more like vignettes to bridge content that lead up to the fourth season; there are four stories, each consisting of three short episodes.
 The stories take place during the summer before the start of the new year in Las Encinas.
 In the four stories, different plots of some of the most veteran students of Las Encinas and newer ones will be explored, revealing what they have been up to in the last summer before starting their new school year.
 The stories are set between the events of the third and the fourth season.

 In October 2021, Netflix announced three new stories, set during the holiday season, will be released in December of that year.
 These three episodes are set between the events of the fourth and the fifth season.

-International Adaptations
+International adaptations

 Class

 On 24 September 2022, during the fourth TUDUM Fan Event, Netflix announced an official Indian adaptation of Elite titled Class.

-The story is based in New Delhi’s upscale school, Hampton International, where three new students from starkly different backgrounds challenge the existing dynamics at the elite enclave and their lives are immeasurably changed by the events that occur there.
+The story is based in New Delhi's upscale school, Hampton International, where three new students from starkly different backgrounds challenge the existing dynamics at the elite enclave and their lives are immeasurably changed by the events that occur there.
 The Indian adaptation of the show follows the same premise as Elite, but the screenplay has incorporated many changes to keep in mind an Indian audience.
 Produced by Bodhitree Multimedia Limited, and directed by Ashim Ahluwalia, Class will star Gurfateh Pirzada, Ayesha Kanga, Chayan Chopra, Anjali Sivaraman, Chintan Rach, Madhyama Segal, Cyaawal Singh, Naina Bhan, Moses Koul, Piyush Khati and Zeyn Shaw.

-Netflix released Class on the 3rd of February 2023.
+Netflix released Class on 3 February 2023.